christopheraue/m-ruby-concurrently/README.md

 To run code concurrently, it is defined as a concurrent proc.
-These concurrent procs are very similar to regular procs, except when they are called their code is evaluated in a fiber (that is a lightweight thread).
+These concurrent procs are very similar to regular procs, except when they are called their code is evaluated in a fiber (which is kind of a lightweight thread).
 This lets their evaluation be suspended and resumed independent from the evaluations of other concurrent procs.
 Along with methods to wait for a time period, await readiness of I/O and await the result of other evaluations, concurrent code can be